rykener/transsangha/_pages/contact.md

 ## To be added to the group:

-Please send us an email to [TransSangha@gmail.com](mailto:transsangha@gmail.com) introducing yourself, including the phone number you have connected to your signal account.
+Please send us an email to [TransSangha@proton.me](mailto:TransSangha@proton.me) introducing yourself, including the phone number you have connected to your signal account.